encoredev/examples/ts/nextjs-betterauth-drizzle/README.md

 cd ..
 ```

-### Run locally

-Start the Encore backend:
+Run your Encore backend:

 ```bash
 encore run
 ```

-In a separate terminal, start the Next.js frontend:
+In a separate terminal, run the Next.js frontend:

 ```bash
 npm run dev:frontend
 ```

-Open [http://localhost:3000](http://localhost:3000) to see your app.
+Open [http://localhost:3000](http://localhost:3000) to view the app.

+## Local Development Dashboard

+While `encore run` is running, open [http://localhost:9400](http://localhost:9400) to access Encore's local developer dashboard.

+Here you can see:
+- API docs and make requests in the API explorer
+- View traces of responses
+- Database explorer with Drizzle Studio integration (click **DB Explorer**)

-### Database
+## Database

-The database is automatically provisioned by Encore when you run `encore run`.
+The database is automatically provisioned by Encore.
 Migrations in `auth/migrations/` are automatically applied.

-#### Database Shell
+### Database Shell

-To access the database via psql:
+Access the database via psql:

 ```bash
 encore db shell auth
 ```

-#### Drizzle Studio
+### Drizzle Studio

-Drizzle Studio is integrated directly into the Encore local development dashboard at [http://localhost:9400](http://localhost:9400).
+Open Drizzle Studio from the Encore dashboard at [http://localhost:9400](http://localhost:9400) by clicking **DB Explorer**.

-Click on **DB Explorer** in the dashboard to browse tables, run queries, and edit data.

-You can also run Drizzle Studio standalone:
+Or run it standalone:

 ```bash
 DATABASE_URL=$(encore db conn-uri auth) npm run db:studio
 ```

-#### Reset Database
+### Reset Database

-To reset the database and re-run all migrations:
+To reset the database:

 ```bash
 encore db reset